Loomus/signUp/README.md

-# README
+# signUp

-This README would normally document whatever steps are necessary to get the application up and running.
+  - Welcome to signUp.
+Enter a username and phone number to find out if the phone number is valid.

 ## Ruby version
   - ruby '2.4.1'